Martin Van Buren: Presidential election of 1840

 Whigs presented Harrison as the antithesis of the president, whom they derided as ineffective, corrupt, and effete.
 Whigs also depicted Van Buren as an aristocrat living in high style in the White House, while they used images of Harrison in a log cabin sipping cider to convince voters that he was a man of the people.
 They threw such jabs as "Van, Van, is a used-up man" and "Martin Van Ruin" and ridiculed him in newspapers and cartoons.
 Issues of policy were not absent from the campaign; the Whigs derided the alleged executive overreaches of Jackson and Van Buren, while also calling for a national bank and higher tariffs.
 Democrats attempted to campaign on the Independent Treasury system, but the onset of deflation undercut these arguments.
 The enthusiasm for "Tippecanoe and Tyler Too", coupled with the country's severe economic crisis, made it impossible for Van Buren to win a second term.
 Harrison won by a popular vote of 1,275,612 to 1,130,033, and an electoral vote margin of 234 to 60.
-An astonishing 80% of eligible voters went to the polls on election day.
+80% of eligible voters went to the polls on election day.
 Van Buren actually won more votes than he had in 1836, but the Whig success in attracting new voters more than canceled out Democratic gains.
 Additionally, Whigs won majorities for the first time in both the House of Representatives and the Senate.